tutam1232/VueJS-Practice/README.md

 - Core objectives:
   + Learn to use VueJS
   + Create a DB provider that provides fetch method to get data from a JSON file (?)
+- How to run:
+  + Clone this repo
+  + Open it in VSCode
+  + Install Live Server on ur VSCode
+  + Run index.html with Live Server